-- Documentation to support new Tier 4 visa application (if your current leave is close to expiry)
+- Documentation to support new Student Visa application (if your current leave is close to expiry)

 The above are recommended documents (apart from the passport and visa which are mandatory).
 If you don't have them it does not necessarily mean that you will not be able to enter the UK.
 If you are outside of the UK and are concerned about re-entering, contact Student Support for advice and assistance.